larsjuhljensen/JensenLab/_pages/training_stringapp_ddpm.md

 ## Exercise 1

-In this exercise, we will perform some simple queries to retrieve molecular networks based on a protein and a topic in PubMed.
+In this exercise, we will perform a simple query to retrieve molecular networks based on a protein of interest.

 ### 1.1 Protein queries